ShelffonZhao/shelffonzhao.github.io/_posts/2019-05-23-How-does-batchnorm-works.md

     - DL
 ---

-> “Hello, Batch Normalization”
+> “Batch Normalization works!”

-## What is Batch Normalization?
+## What is Batch Normalization & How does it work?

 The detail of this technique can be found in [8.7.1 Batch Normalization, Deep Learning](http://www.deeplearningbook.org/contents/optimization.html).

 ## Why does it works?

-The detail is pretty much written in [this blog by a CMU master student](http://mlexplained.com/2018/01/10/an-intuitive-explanation-of-why-batch-normalization-really-works-normalization-in-deep-learning-part-1/), and it is good!
+The detail is pretty much written in [this blog](http://mlexplained.com/2018/01/10/an-intuitive-explanation-of-why-batch-normalization-really-works-normalization-in-deep-learning-part-1/) by a CMU master student, and it is good!

 ## To be continue